maria-ciovacco-juarez/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- I created this project to help me recall key components of HTML, CSS, Git, and JavaScript and to have my notes on one place.
+- I created this project to help recall key components of HTML, CSS, Git, and JavaScript and to have my notes on one place.
-- I built this project to not only have something to refer back to throughout the course, but to see how far I've come by the end of the course.
+- I built this project to not only have something to refer back to throughout the course, but to see how far I've come by the end of these six months.
 - This project solves the problem of creating a study guide website for prework notes to help keep bootcamp students organized and on track.
 - This assignment has helped familiarize me with navigating GitHub, Git Bash, as well as Chrome DevTools.
 It's also taught me to utilize the interent for any problem I came across throughout the process.
-- What did you learn?

 ## Installation